Customer willingness to recommend

 Drawbacks of Net Promoter Score

-Alternative NPS Brand Metrics
+Alternative metrics to NPS

-Running brand tracking surveys over time will allow you to spot trends over time and allow you to take action quicker.
-But you’ll need to measure more than brand metrics if you want truly actionable research, so Welcome to BrandVision.
+Running brand tracking surveys over time will allow you to spot trends and take action more quickly.
+But you’ll need to measure more than brand metrics if you want truly actionable research, so welcome to BrandVision.

 Tab Contents